 More than just technology

 Digital transformation is more than just adopting specific technologies to improve efficiency.
 That’s digitalization.
-It also encompasses core tenets of how a company operates, often requiring a change in culture, thinking, and approach.
+It also encompasses core tenets of how a company operates, often requiring change management.

 Joe Atkinson, Chief Digital Officer at PwC, puts it this way: